ybc-ybc/DCL/README.md

 # DCL
-This is the PyTorch implementation for 《Weakly Supervised Learning for Point Cloud Semantic Segmentation with Dual Teacher》.
+This is the PyTorch implementation for 'Weakly Supervised Learning for Point Cloud Semantic Segmentation with Dual Teacher'.

 This code and framework are  implemented on [PointNeXt](https://github.com/guochengqian/PointNeXt).